The questions readers ask first

 1. "Can I see three recent builds and their current Lighthouse scores?"

 A real custom designer ships fast sites.
-Open each portfolio link in a private browser tab and run Google PageSpeed Insights — you're looking for Performance above 85 on mobile, LCP under 1.5 seconds, CLS at zero.
+Open each portfolio link in a private browser tab and run Google PageSpeed Insights.
+You're looking for a Performance score above 85 on mobile, a load time under 1.5 seconds, and no layout shift while loading.

 A portfolio isn't what a designer says they do.
 It's what they have done.
 Run the diagnostics on it.